emersion/node-unparse/README.md

 An open-source clone of Parse, using MongoDB as database and implemented with Node.js.

 See https://www.parse.com/docs/rest for the REST API documentation.
-Unparse should be compatible with it and
+Unparse should be compatible with it and existing Parse SDKs (e.g. with the [Javascript SDK](https://parse.com/docs/js_guide)).

 Features
 --------